cowprotocol/contracts/README.md

+> [!IMPORTANT]
+> This repository is in the process of being migrated to the [Foundry](https://getfoundry.sh) Ethereum application development environment.
+Developers wishing to integrate and/or develop on the CoW Protocol smart contracts with hardhat should refer to tag [`v1.6.0`](https://github.com/cowprotocol/contracts/releases/tag/v1.6.0).

 # CoW Protocol

 This repository contains the Solidity smart contract code for the **CoW Protocol** (formerly known as **Gnosis Protocol**).

-For more documentation on how the protocol works on a smart contract level, see the [documentation pages](docs/index.md).
+Extensive [documentation](https://docs.cow.fi/cow-protocol/reference/contracts/core) is available detailing how the protocol works on a smart contract level.

 ## Getting Started